-On the secondary market, modern Milgauss references like the 116400GV Z-Blue typically trade around $11,000–$13,000, roughly 20–40% above their last retail price of about $9,300, despite the broader luxury-watch market correcting sharply since its 2022 peak.
+On the secondary market, modern Milgauss references like the 116400GV Z-Blue typically trade around $11,000 to $13,000, roughly 20 to 40% above their last retail price of about $9,300, despite the broader luxury watch market correcting sharply since its 2022 peak.

 So is the Rolex Milgauss a good investment in 2026?
-For the right buyer, yes—but with caveats.
+For the right buyer, yes, but with caveats.
 Modern steel models offer moderate, steady upside with strong liquidity, while top-tier vintage references are already priced as true grails and behave more like long-term collectible assets than quick trades.

 And like all watches, Milgauss performance ultimately depends on broader market conditions and collector sentiment, not just specs on paper.